top of page

 B(actually quite relieved): Mother!!

 CGB: BYRON!!
 The game is up!
-You are returning to Southwell with me - London and its abyss of sensuality are making another Jack Byron of you -God rest his soul! - Do you owe money to your tailor?
-Who is this oddly dressed milliner?
+You are returning to Southwell with me - London and its abyss of sensuality are making another Jack Byron of you - God rest his soul! - Do you owe money to your tailor?
+Who is this oddly dressed strumpet?
 Have you demanded satisfaction of anyone?

-B: There have been several instances of insolence - there's Mr. Tiddie er - Captain Carey, Hewson Clarke, Henry Brougham, and Robert Southey
+B: There have been several instances of insolence - there's Mr. Tiddie er - Hewson Clarke, Henry Brougham, and Robert Southey

-SBD: My Dormeuse awaits fair Caroline - for you are quite aptly attired - and I will teach you all about Hazard
+SBD: My little Dormeuse carriage awaits fair Caroline - for you are quite aptly attired - and I will teach you the tricks of Hazard which you so keenly desired!

 CC takes SBD's arm and jaunts past Hobhouse, cowering outside, and gives him one more scratch across the cheek, for luck